In the previous tutorial, we successfully set up a Raspberry Pi (RPi) Linux desktop. Now let’s learn Python.

-IDLE will open with an active, interactive session as follows:
+The IDLE will open with an active, interactive session, like this:

 Write your Python script in the text editor and save it by clicking Files -> Save.

-For running a Python script, open it in IDE and click on Run -> Run Module or press F5.
+To run a Python script, open it in the IDE and click on Run -> Run Module or press F5.

-In the next tutorial, we will start a discussion on the basics of Python programming language.
+In the next tutorial, we’ll cover the basics of Python programming language.